History, tourist information, and nearby accommodation

 In the centre of the village is the imposing parish church, dedicated to St Peter and St Paul.
 This is one of the largest churches in Suffolk.
 The interior is light and spacious, mostly because William Dowsing, that enthusiastic destroyer of church finery, wreaked havoc on the medieval stained glass in 1644.
 Dowsing claimed to have destroyed over 1000 stained glass images at Clare, which seems a trifle, shall we say, overstated, even for a church the size of Clare's.
 St Peter and St Paul's was listed in the Simon Jenkins' book, England's Thousand Best Churches.

 Immediately beside the church is Clare Ancient House, a magnificent 15th century timber framed cottage, noted for its superb plasterwork.
 Part of the building houses the village museum, while the other half is rented out for holiday accommodation by the Landmark Trust.

 There is a very nicely signposted village trail, which is very helpful for pointing out many of the other historic buildings surrounding the village centre.
+Despite it's official designation as a village, the locals call it 'Suffolk's smallest town'.
+It has a range of facilities unusual in most villages today including shops, cafes, and pubs.
 Clare is a delightful village, and it is hard to think of one with more historic interest packed into such a small area.